teachamantofish/cv/rst/projects.rst

 * 2022: Align Acrobat and PDFL SDKs with the ISO PDF standard.
 * 2020-2022: Home pages for PDF, SVG, XMP specs, manage go URL library and cross doc linking across 20,000 pages.
 * 2018: FTPDF language specification (Liquid Mode in PDF): Sole author on a team of contributing engineers.
 The original intent was to provide an extensions to the ISO specification.
-* 2009: Hired at Adobe to co-author the DPDF (dynamic PDF) language spec.
-After one year, the project morphed into AIR after Adobe bought Macromedia and owned Flash.
+* 2008: Co-authored Dynamic PDF specification (a compound document format) for W3C submission.
+After one year, the DPDF project morphed into AIR after Adobe bought Macromedia and owned Flash.

 Specifications
 =====================================

-* FTPDF Specification (Liquid Mode in Acrobat)
+* FTPDF language and API specification (Liquid Mode in Acrobat)
 * Security: Yellow Message Bar Specification
 * Adobe Cross Domain Policy Specification
 * Registry preference implementation specification for engineering